reingart/pyfpdf/docs/reference/add_page.md

 >>    * A5
 >>    * Letter
 >>    * Legal
+>
->>    * or a tuple containing the width and the height (expressed in the unit given by unit).
+> or a tuple containing the width and the height (expressed in the given unit).
 In portrait orientation, the tuple should be in the order (_width_, _height_), but in landscape orientation, the order should be (_height_, _width_).
 In either case, the first tuple element is usually less than the second.